GeekAlexis/FastMOT/README.md

   $ sh install_jetson.sh
   ```
 ### Install for x86 Linux (Not tested)
-Make sure to have CUDA and TensorRT installed and build OpenCV from source with Gstreamer support
+Make sure to have CUDA and TensorRT installed and build OpenCV with Gstreamer first
   ```
   $ pip3 install -r requirements.txt
   ```